 While not as widely available as pepián de pollo described above, pepián de res or Guatemalan Spiced Beef Stew is equally as delicious as its chicken counterpart.

-It often contains strips of whole green beans or chayote (huisquil) squash and is sprinkled with toasted sesame seeds then served with rice and tortillas.
+This typical Guatemalan food, often contains strips of whole green beans or chayote (huisquil) squash and is sprinkled with toasted sesame seeds then served with rice and tortillas.

 One of the unique characteristics of traditional Guatemalan cuisine is how many versions of salads are available.
 Unlike the leafy green salads common throughout North America, Guatemalan salads are often substantial meals.